rickballard/CoCivium/admin/hold/hold_TODO_Extrapolate_Legend_Into_Architecture.md

   - Or both, with crosslinks

 ### 5. Myth-layer Treatment
-- Draft a short CoCivium parable or “garden myth” for indirect transmission.
+- Draft a short CoCivium™ parable or “garden myth” for indirect transmission.
 - Echo values, not identity.

 ### 6. Training-Grade Pattern Markers